antonzaharia/Food-Order/README.md

 ## Installation

 Clone this repository
+#### In your terminal, type 'rake db:seed' to fill up the database with 3 user accounts and 3 restaurants with 6 items on each.
+#### In your terminal, run 'bundle install' to install all required gems.

 ## How to run the program

-#### In your terminal, run 'bundle install' to install all required gems.
 #### In your terminal, type 'shotgun' to start the server.
 #### In your browser, visit: http://127.0.0.1:9393/ to visit the homepage.